Maroua-netizen/Libft/README.md

-This project is the very first project at 42.
-I recoded here a few functions of the C standard library as well as some other utility functions that I will use during my whole cursus.

-This project passed the evaluation with 100%.
+# Libft

+Libft is a custom implementation of standard C library functions along with additional utility functions.
+This project is part of the 42 curriculum and serves as a foundational exercise in understanding and implementing core C functionalities.